kelseykm/vcard4/README.md

         2. ```gender```

 * Note that values of object keys at all levels/depths are of type string.
 The object keys themselves are obviously strings.
 So, at all times, at any level/depth, the data types you will be dealing with are either strings, arrays of objects, or objects (whose values of object keys are of type string, or either arrays of objects, or objects...and so on...)

+* If the vCards passed into the parse function contained multiple contacts (vcards), an array of objects will be returned.
+The objects are as described above.

 ```js
 import { parse } from 'vcard4';